 Concrete is arguably the most commonly used material in construction.
 Besides its affordability and durability, concrete is a preferred construction material due to its low maintenance.
 And since gunite is a form of concrete, it might be difficult for some to differentiate between the two.

-The main difference between cement and gunite is through application since gunite is sprayed onto surfaces in a dry mixed form while cement is applied directly without the use of a gun.
+The main difference between concrete and gunite is through application since gunite is sprayed onto surfaces in a dry mixed form while concrete is applied directly without the use of a gun.
 Moreover, gunite contains extra-fine particles, unlike concrete’s balance of both small and large particles.

 Curious to learn more about the differences between these two popular construction materials?
 Then you couldn’t be in a better place.
 Read on as we break down the pros, cons, and uses of both gunite and concrete.